mobxjs/mobx/docs/intro/overview.md

 const appState = new AppState()
 ```

 These methods, `increaseTimer` and `resetTimer` are just like you would write them without MobX.
 You can use them anywhere -- from React event handlers or in `setInterval`, for instance.
 The only thing you need to do is to mark them as `action` with `makeObservable`.
+By marking methods this way you make MobX automatically
+apply transactions for optimal performance.

 **_MobX helps you do things in a simple straightforward way_**.